wisdom-oss/docs/backend/development/prerequisites.md

     to databases that are running on remote hosts, if the WISdoM platform already has been [deployed](../deployment.md).

-Furhtermore, you need a code editor or IDE (e.g.
+Furthermore, you need a code editor or IDE (e.g.
 [Visual Studio Code](https://code.visualstudio.com/) or [GoLand](https://www.jetbrains.com/go/)) that optionally support syntax highlighting or other convenience features.